-The Individual with Disabilities Education Act or IDEA does not specifically define the term inclusion in the law itself.
+The Individuals with Disabilities Education Act, or IDEA, does not specifically define the term inclusion in the law itself.
 However, as Wrightslaw reference materials state, IDEA does require “school districts to place students in the least restrictive environment (LRE).
-LRE means that, to the maximum extent appropriate, school districts must educate students with disabilities in the regular classroom with appropriate aids and supports, (“supplementary aids and services,”) along with their nondisabled peers in the school they would attend if not disabled, unless a student’s individualized education program (IEP) requires some other arrangement, this is done alongside nondisabled peers in the school they would attend if not disabled.
+LRE means that, to the maximum extent appropriate, school districts must educate students with disabilities in the regular classroom with appropriate aids and supports (“supplementary aids and services”).
+And unless a student’s individualized education program (IEP) requires some other arrangement, this is done alongside nondisabled peers in the school they would attend if not disabled.

 - Two key components of UDL that help support inclusion are to provide Multiple Means of Representation and Multiple Means of Action and Expression.
-Every student learns differently so providing options for visual, auditory, kinesthetic, and other sensory systems helps tap more uniquely into individual strengths.
+Every student learns differently, so providing options for visual, auditory, kinesthetic, and other sensory systems helps tap more uniquely into individual strengths.
 Students with learning and/or attention differences, for example, may need additional visual cues to support auditory directions.
 Tools like a visual schedule or a visual timer may be helpful.
 Fidget tools offer tactile input and may help support focus and attention.
 Other reasonable accommodations include options for fine motor skills like adapted paper, adapted scissors, and supportive writing tools.
-Students that need assistance with processing auditory information or have a language barrier may benefit from using low-tech augmentative communication tools like Boogie Boards, Go Talk, or Mantra Lingua to assist with understanding and relaying information.
+Students who need assistance with processing auditory information or have a language barrier may benefit from using augmentative communication tools like Boogie Boards, Go Talk, or Mantra Lingua to assist with understanding and relaying information.

 Cecilia Cruse, MS, OTR/L has a BS degree in Occupational Therapy from the University of Florida, and her Master’s degree in Education from Georgia State University.
 She is SIPT certified and has over 25 years’ experience in pediatrics with school-based services, acute care, and outpatient pediatric settings.